Rugal/rugal.github.com/_posts/2016/2016-01-04-graph-algorithm.md

 In Kruskal’s algorithm, we create a MST by picking edges one by one.
 The Greedy Choice is to pick the smallest weight edge that doesn’t cause a cycle in the MST constructed so far.

+1. Sort all edges
+2. Pick up smallest edge that does not cause cycle, till all vertices are connected

 ##  Prim
 `Minimum Spanning Tree`